+Numerically constructing a minimal HMM from a given theoretical process model means finding the transition and emission matrices of an HMM with a minimal number of hidden states.
+After we build a minimal HMM, we can use standard HMM algorithms \cite{rabiner1986introduction} to find from a sequence of observations: (i) What sequence of states likely produced this observation sequence; (ii) What state the process is likely in after we have made our observations; and (iii) The likelihood that the sequence of observations came from that HMM derived from the process model.
+Below we demonstrate examples of how to numerically build a minimmal HMM from theoretical process models via tensor factorization with estimations of the minimal number of states.

-Based on the observed sequences from Simian, we can empirically construct the following joint probability tensor $P(Y_{t-1}, Y_t, Y_{t+1})$, and matrix $P(Y_{t-1}, Y_t )$.
-The construction of the joint probability tensor and matrix is simply based on counting the number of occurrences of sequences of events in the Simian output.
-The tensor and matrix are jointly decomposed with Algorithm~\ref{alg:joint_optimization} to recover the optimal emission and unnormalized transition matrices for each latent dimension.
+To evaluate our procedure to construct minimal HMMs, we used Simian to simulate 1,000,000 runs for each process model and sampled the active processes and observed resources at 20 hour intervals unless otherwise specified.
+Our objective function evaluations were carried out with the regularization parameter $\rho=1$, which resulted in approximately equal contributions from the matrix and tensor residuals to the objective function.
+Datasets with more disparate norms between the arrays, or disparate sizes require careful consideration of this metaparameter.
+From the sequence of observed resources we construct the joint probability tensor and matrix empirically following the procedure in Section~\ref{sec:tensor_factorization}.
+Perturbed ensembles of the tensor and matrix are jointly decomposed with Algorithm~\ref{alg:joint_optimization} to recover the optimal emission and unnormalized transition matrices for each candidate latent dimension.